kakshay21/AWS/awsCodeCommit.md

 Go to http://ec2-13-228-78-10.ap-southeast-1.compute.amazonaws.com/ANIKET/PWA

+### Changes will take 2-5 min to deploy on this server.

 ## Now Suppose you want to share yout code with other member
-Just tell them your branch name and then can pull it on another locally temporary branch
+Just tell them your branch name and then can pull it on another locally temporary branch.

 Just make sure you're done with your work and checkout to master by typing
 ```